Hidden Windows 11 24H2 Features

 Why It Improves Productivity

-Constant pop-ups from emails, chats, or apps can break your focus.
-With Focus Assist, you can prevent this disruption during moments requiring full attention.
-You can schedule it for your key work hours or activate it manually before tackling a complex task.
-Once finished, Windows shows a summary of missed notifications so you don't miss anything important.
-Meanwhile, Focus Sessions implement the Pomodoro technique: working intensively on a single task for a set period, followed by a short break.
-This helps combat procrastination and encourages healthy work habits.
-Together, Focus helps you work without distractions and manage your time better, directly translating into higher productivity and improved quality in your results.
+Focus Sessions implement the Pomodoro technique: working intensively on a single task for a set period, followed by a short break.
+This combats procrastination and encourages healthy work habits.
+Together, Focus helps you work without distractions and manage time better, directly improving productivity and output quality.

 5. Enhanced File Explorer: Tabs and Integrated Compression

-The Windows 11 File Explorer has received enhancements in 24H2 that many users overlook but are extremely useful.
-One of these is the introduction of tabs in File Explorer, similar to a web browser, allowing multiple locations open within a single window.
-This was introduced in previous versions (22H2), but 24H2 refined it with options such as duplicating tabs (opening a new tab in the same path with a single click).
-Another hidden 24H2 feature is the native compression support for additional formats: Windows now natively supports files like *.7z, *.rar, .tar, etc., in addition to the classic ZIP.
-In other words, you can compress and decompress these formats directly from File Explorer without third-party software.
+The Windows 11 File Explorer received useful enhancements in 24H2.
+One is the introduction of tabs, similar to a web browser, allowing multiple locations open within a single window.
+Introduced in 22H2, 24H2 refined it with options like duplicating tabs (opening a new tab in the same path with a single click).

 How to Utilize These Features